jser/realtime.jser.info/_posts/2014-09-30-there-are-more-bugs-in-mobile-than-particles-in-the-universe-smashing-magazine.md

 ---
+title: >-
-title: '“There Are More Bugs In Mobile Than...
-Particles In The Universe!” | Smashing Magazine'
+  “There Are More Bugs In Mobile Than...
+Particles In The Universe!” | Smashing Magazine
 author: azu
 layout: post
 itemUrl: 'http://www.smashingmagazine.com/2014/09/30/mobile-web-handbook-release/'